harsit786/Online-Campus-Portal-System/README.md

 - Go to XAMPP server directory
 - go to htdocs
 - eg.    "C:\xampp\htdocs\"
-- place the online-course-portal in htdocs
+- place the online-course-portal-system in htdocs
 #### For admin dashboard access
-- open browser and type in localhost/online-course-portal/main.html
+- open browser and type in localhost/online-course-portal-system/main.html
 #### For student dashboard access
-- open browser and type in localhost/online-course-portal/student/
+- open browser and type in localhost/online-course-portal-system/student/
 #### For faculty dashboard access
-- open browser and type in localhost/online-course-portal/faculty/
+- open browser and type in localhost/online-course-portal-system/faculty/